Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Additional Results from Experiments

 \section{Additional Results from Experiments}

 As mentioned in the main paper, our objective is to improve the robustness of representations against interventional distribution shifts.
 However, this robustness might come at the cost of observational accuracy since it removes spurious information that gives better performance on observational data.
 In this section, we report the results of the baselines and our methods on \ourdataset{}, CelebA, and CivilComments datasets.
+The accuracies of various methods in \ourdataset{}, CelebA, and CivilComments datasets are given in \cref{apptab:windmill-results,apptab:face-results,apptab:civilcomm-results}, respectively.